durka/guard/README.md

 The syntax proposed in the RFC was `if !let PAT = EXPR { BODY }` or `let PAT = EXPR else { BODY }` (where `BODY` _must_ diverge).
 This macro understands the latter syntax, as well as a variation proposed in the RFC with the `else` clause in the middle.

-The crate also implements an assert variant `assert_guard` that panics if the match fails.
+The crate also implements a variant `guard_unwrap` that panics if the match fails.

 ## Examples